code0wl/flexy-grid/README.md

-simple-mobile-first-grid
+#Flexy-grid
 ========================

 A non-bloated simple mobile first css grid for creating new projects.
-Supports Internet Explorer 8+ and latest browsers
+Supports Internet Explorer Edge and others.

 Please check the index.html for a sample of the grid.

-Main idea behind this grid is to keep the containers with no styling except for the width and let them just stack.
-While the child elements are a the modules that take up the space in the layout.
-This way you can ensure your modules are always a 100% and can fluidly adapt to your layout.

-Roadmap:
-A one page demo for a random theme.
+As I am horrible at open source documentation :P. I will get back to this soon

+NOTE: There are no-css prefixes as browsers are currently stepping away from this idea.
+If you want to have the grid prefixed, feel free to use any build tool that will concat your css.